-Russia brands Donald Trump's decision to pull out of nuclear missile treaty a 'very dangerous step'
+Ex-Soviet leader Gorbachev warns Trump's plan to pull out of Russia nuclear treaty will undermine global disarmament

 -

-Russia brands Donald Trump's decision to pull out of nuclear missile treaty a 'very dangerous step'
+Ex-Soviet leader Gorbachev warns Trump's plan to pull out of Russia nuclear treaty will undermine global disarmament

-Donald Trump's intention to scrap a landmark nuclear missile treaty with Russia is a "very dangerous step", the Kremlin has said.
+Donald Trump's intention to scrap a landmark nuclear missile treaty with Russia is a reversal of efforts to achieve nuclear disarmament, former Soviet leader Mikhail Gorbachev has said, while the Kremlin has branded the decision a "very dangerous step".

 Meanwhile, a former UK ambassador to Moscow has warned that the scrapping of the Intermediate-Range Nuclear Forces (INF) Treaty could lead to a nuclear arms race between the US and Russia, as well as the proliferation of nuclear arsenals worldwide.